photonixapp/photonix-mobile/README.md

 # Photonix Mobile App

 This is the code for generating React Native apps for Android and iOS devices.
 We use [Expo](https://expo.io/) to make it easier to develop and make builds.

+You'll first need to install the Expo CLI and NPM packages.
+If you have Yarn installed on your system run the following.

+    yarn global add expo-cli
+    yarn

-If you quickly want to get set up for development you should download the [Expo client](https://expo.io/tools#client) on your device.
+The quickest way to run the app in a development environment is to download the [Expo client](https://expo.io/tools#client) on your device.
 You can then run the follow command and a QR code will then be shown which you can scan with Expo Client on your device.

     yarn start